graemeniedermayer/ArExperiments/README.md

 ### Doppler Effect
 This uses shaders to alter the light with the users speed to simulation the relativitic doppler effect.

+## Experiments requiring a server
+A few of these examples requires a server for computing.
+Generally django was used but any server with a strong ML/Math libraries.

+### Pytorch
+Find depth with pytorch

+### Liquid
+Navier Stokes that interact with potential

+### Potential
+Turning depth information into a grid in AR

 ## Other Experiments

 ### Grain Elevator